onnx/onnx/docs/IR.md

 included in the model.

 The input, output, and attribute constitute the signature part of the operator.
-No type information is explicitly incuded in the signature.
+No type information is explicitly included in the signature.

 The opset_import and node fields describe the implementation of the function.